pic

 Multithreading Overhead

-To see the advantages of @spawn in action, let's compute the sum and maximum of a vector x, for which we present a sequential and a simultaneous approach.
-To clearly shed light on the benefits of parallelization, we also include the time to execute each operation in isolation.
-The results establish that the time of the sequential procedure is equivalent to the sum of each computation.
-Instead, thanks to parallelism, the execution time under multithreading is roughly equivalent to the maximum time required for either computation.
+To see the advantages of @spawn in action, let's calculate both the sum and the maximum of a vector x.
+Their computation will be implemented following a sequential and a simultaneous approach.
+To unveil the benefits of parallelization, we'll also include the execution time of each operation in isolation.

 x = rand(10_000_000)